 Learn about manipulating elements in the HTML <head/> of a page with CMS Functions and HTML content bits.

 Learn to write valid markup in page layout templates.

 Learn how to use page types to control layout options, metadata, functionality and default content.

-Learn about localizing websites in Composite C1.
+Learn about localizing websites in C1 CMS.